At0micBee/scilib/README.md

 ## Bessel functions

 Essential in many maths and physics domain, bessel function are solutions of Bessel's differential equation ([Wiki page](https://en.wikipedia.org/wiki/Bessel_function)).
 This crate provides functions for both real and complex numbers, and for integer or real function order.
+It covers standard Bessel functions, the spherical Bessel functions, and the Riccati-Bessel functions.

 All functions are implemented:
 - **J**: First kind